 There is something about a chicken pot pie that just makes you feel good!
-It’s the epitome of comfort food and has everything you need for a balanced meal all rolled into one!
-I was looking to update the classic so with a spin on the seasonings and a tasty addition, I have developed a new family favorite!
+It’s the epitome of comfort food and has everything you need for a balanced meal, all rolled into one!
+I was looking to update the classic so with a spin on the seasonings and a tasty addition, I’ve developed a new family favorite!

 This recipe can be adjusted to your family’s preferences.
 My husband doesn’t care much for peas or a ton of carrots so my recipe doesn’t call for a lot of them.
 If you detest leeks, leave them out and increase the onion.